TeamViewer Remote Desktop

 sudo systemctl status teamviewerd

-- On a Windows system, open TeamViewer and log in to your account.
-First-time device login requires verification; simply open the verification message and select "Trust this device."
+- Open TeamViewer on Windows and log in to your account.
+First-time device login requires verification.
+Open the verification message and select "Trust".

-- First, enter the remote control ID of the single-board computer, then click Connect, and then enter the connection password for the remote control ID.
+- Enter the remote control ID of the Smart Single-Board Computer, then click "Connect", and then enter the connection password for the remote control ID.

-- On the single-board computer, enable remote interaction and then click Share.
+- Enable remote interaction and then click "Share".

-Note: There is currently a bug; sometimes the software will crash after connecting.
+Note: There is currently a compatibility issue between TeamViewer and the system, and the software may occasionally crash after connection.